 - Address current and emerging real-world challenges that require disciplinary expertise coupled with multidisciplinary perspectives and integrative approaches.

-Across the nine IDeATe areas, there are over 50 multi-disciplinary technology-arts courses that a student can choose from to customize their paths.
+Across the ten IDeATe areas, there are over 50 multi-disciplinary technology-arts courses that a student can choose from to customize their paths.
 Students are assisted in their choice of courses and minor by a dedicated IDeATe advisor who works in tandem with the advisor in their home department.

 The IDeATe Portal Courses introduce students to the concepts and practices of knowledge areas beyond their discipline that contribute to the subject of each minor/concentration.
 After completing the portal courses, students should be able to (1) interpret cross-disciplinary communication from their collaborators (and use that interpretation productively in the collaborative work), (2) translate their own disciplinary expertise to describe ideas and outcomes in a way their cross-disciplinary collaborators can understand, and (3) develop interdisciplinary tech-arts prototypes (that include perspectives from multiple disciplines and enable further interdisciplinary communication and collaboration).

 The remaining courses of IDeATe deepen exploration in a given area.
 Each course is focused on a key aspect of the area that it is categorized under.
 By taking these courses, the student can become familiar with many of the technical and creative issues in the area of the minor and the collaborative processes they entail.
 These courses are collaborative because they promote hands-on learning through making, critique, and iterative design and they promote learning from both the instructor and the interdisciplinary peer cohort.
 At the conclusion of each course a student should be in a position to collaboratively plan and implement an established outcome in the area within a limited amount of time and apply skills from both technology and arts disciplines to prototype ideas and leverage the diversity of perspectives to produce innovation in the field.